-The volcanic ash measurements used in this paper are retrieved using the algorithm of Francis et al. (2012) which utilises three long-wave window channels centred at 8.7, 10.8 and 12.0 μ m to discrimate between meteorological cloud and ash cloud.
+The volcanic ash measurements used in this paper are retrieved using the algorithm of Francis et al. (2012) which utilizes three long-wave window channels centred at 8.7, 10.8, and 12.0 μ m to discriminate between meteorological cloud and ash cloud.
 Where ash is detected this algorithm determines ash layer top pressure, ash column loading and ash effective radius.
 In this paper ash column loading is used to determine the horizontal accuracy of the simulated ash clouds.
 It is important to note that the detection of volcanic ash by satellite is dependent on the optical depth of the cloud and the physical properties of the ash.
-Optically thin ash clouds and ash particles smaller than $0.2\mu m$ may not be detected.
-Following this, the minimum detection limit of ash is considered to be in the range of 0.2 - 1.0g m^{-2} (Francis et al., 2012; Prata and Prata, 2012).
-Other factors, namely the thermal contrast between the ash and the underlying surface, satellite viewing angle, ash cloud height and the presence of other absorbers (e.g. water, ice and sulphur dioxide), also affect the detection and retrieval of ash properites (Millington et al., 2012).
+Optically thin ash clouds and ash particles smaller than 0.2 μm may not be detected.
+Following this, the minimum detection limit of ash is considered to be in the range of 0.2-1.0 g m-2 (Francis et al., 2012; Prata and Prata, 2012).
+Other factors, namely the thermal contrast between the ash and the underlying surface, satellite viewing angle, ash cloud height and the presence of other absorbers (e.g. water, ice and sulphur dioxide), also affect the detection and retrieval of ash properties (Millington et al., 2012).
 A case study comparison for 17 May 2010 between retrieved column loadings and airborne lidar data is presented in Francis et al. (2012).
-The mass column loading values are in reasonable agreement with maximum values of 0.7-0.8 gm^{-2} in both data sets.
+The mass column loading values are in reasonable agreement with maximum values of $0.7-0.8 \,\mathrm{g}\,\mathrm{m}^{-2}$ in both data sets.
 The column loading values derived in Francis et al. (2012) are also qualitatively comparable to those presented in Thomas and Prata (2011).
 By applying their retrieval algorithm Dubuisson et al. (2014) found comparable values to Francis et al. (2012) for mean effective radius, plume height and mass loading for 6 May 2010.

-For comparison with NAME the satellite-retrieved column integrated loadings are averaged on to a regular 0.375° x 0.5625° grid and averaged over a period of 5 hours centred on the verification time.
+For comparison with NAME the satellite-retrieved column integrated loadings are averaged on to a regular $0.375^{\circ} \times 0.5625^{\circ}$ grid and averaged over a period of 5 h centred on the verification time.
 This time averaging is used to smooth the SEVIRI ash observations which can be very patchy.
-The choice of a 5 hour averaging time was based on the results of a set of simple data denial experiments.
+The choice of a 5 h averaging time was based on the results of a set of simple data denial experiments.
 The results of these experiments can be found in Appendix A.

-4 The Evaluation Method
+4 The evaluation method

-There are many neighbourhood skill scores described in the literature (see Ebert (2008) and Gilleland et al. (2010) for an overview).
-The method used in this paper is based on the FSS developed by Roberts and Lean (2008) to test the skill of high resolution precipitation forecasts (e.g. Roberts, 2008 and Mittermaier and Roberts, 2010) and is routinely computed for that purpose in the operational verification suite at the UK Met Office (Mittermaier et al., 2013).
-It compares fractional coverage in the forecast field with fractional coverage in the observational field for a specified precipitation threshold and over a range of neighbourhood sizes to determine the spatial scale over which a simulation can be considered skillful.
+There are many neighbourhood skill scores described in the literature (see Ebert, 2008, and Gilleland et al., 2010, for an overview).
+The method used in this paper is based on the FSS developed by Roberts and Lean (2008) to test the skill of high-resolution precipitation forecasts (e.g. Roberts, 2008, and Mittermaier and Roberts, 2010) and is routinely computed for that purpose in the operational verification suite at the UK Met Office (Mittermaier et al., 2013).
+It compares fractional coverage in the forecast field with fractional coverage in the observational field for a specified precipitation threshold and over a range of neighbourhood sizes to determine the spatial scale over which a simulation can be considered skilful.